amartin755/tcppump/SCRIPTFORMAT.md

 __VLAN tags__

 note: for vlan tagged packets parameter 'vid' is mandatory, if ommitted all other vlan parameters will be ignored and a untagged packet is compiled.
-Multiple vlan tags are also allowed.
+Multiple vlan tags are also allowed. 'vid' must be the first parameter of a vlan tag.

 VLAN id (TCI.VID) (range 0-4095)